IELTS Academic Reading: Test 2 Passage 3; Insight or evolution?; with top solutions and best explanations

-This Academic IELTS Reading post focuses on solutions to IELTS Cambridge 17 Reading Test 2 Section 3 which has a passage titled ‘Insight or evolution?’.
+This Academic IELTS Reading post focuses on solutions to IELTS Reading Test 2 Section 3 which has a passage titled ‘Insight or evolution?’.
 This is a targeted post for AC IELTS candidates who have big problems finding out and understanding Reading Answers in the AC module.
 This post can guide you to the best to understand every Reading answer without much trouble.
 Finding out IELTS Reading answers is a steady process, and this post will assist you in this respect.

 Passage 3: